Casey, Iowa: History

 Casey was platted in 1869.
 The community has the name of a railroad man.
 The firm John and James Casey, Contractors, from Erie, Pennsylvania, under John F. Tracy, President of the Chicago, Rock Island and Pacific, built the railroad across Iowa, and through Casey, from 1866 to 1869.
 Most of the streets in the town are named for Union Army generals in the American Civil War.

+On June 29, 1880, Casey was officially incorporated as a city.

 In 2015 the City Clerk, Dorothy Dillinger, was indicted for misappropriation of city funds and burning down the city hall.
 She stole up to $300,000 in city funds and spent it on purchases at Victoria's Secret and Wal-Mart, among other places.
 Dillinger pleaded guilty in federal court and received a prison sentence of five years from judge James E. Gritzner.
 A new city hall and community center, which replaced the one destroyed in an attempt to cover up the embezzlement, had its groundbreaking in 2018.
 The estimated cost is $1 million.
 The majority of the building would be dedicated to community center functions.